smedyou/hello-world/README.md

 # hello-world
 1st
-there is no :news:, :interest: and :impotance:.
+there is no news, interest and impotance.